seattle-javascript-401d25/10-stacks-queues/README.md

     * implement `push(value)`, `pop()`, and `peek()` methods on the Stack class by utilizing methods from the Linked List class you already defined in Lab 5, or in your `data-structures-and-algorithms` repo.
   * implement a Queue constructor
     * implement `enqueue(value)`, `dequeue()`, and `peek()` methods on the Queue class by utilizing methods from the Linked List class you already defined in Lab 5, or in your `data-structures-and-algorithms` repo.
-  * **If you do not have a completed Linked List class to utilize, you may use Javascript arrays like the lecture code, *but you will only receive a maximum of 7 points.***
+  * **If you do not have a completed Linked List class to utilize, you may use Javascript arrays like the lecture code, *but you will only receive a maximum of 8 points.***
-  * **If you do not have a completed Linked List class to utilize, you may utilize an NPM package that gives you a Linked List, *but you will only receive a maximum of 8 points.* Addtionally, TA's and the instructor will NOT assist you in figuring out how to use the NPM package.
+  * **If you do not have a completed Linked List class to utilize, you may utilize an NPM package that gives you a Linked List, *but you will only receive a maximum of 7 points.***
+  * If you go the NPM package route, the instructional team will **NOT** assist you in figuring out how to use the NPM package.
 You should figure that out yourself.
-The instructional team WILL assist if you use the above two methods to implement your Stack and Queue. **
+The instructional team **WILL** assist if you use the above two methods to implement your Stack and Queue.

 ####  Documentation
 List out the methods for your Queue and Stack class and explain what they do by using your favorite analogy for each.
 List the Big Oh time and space complexity for each method, making considerations for the actual Big Oh complexity they might have under the hood when utilizing Linked List or Array methods.